UNOCapstone2024/ccPathwaySearch/README.md

 The project has met all of the goals for milestone two except the mobile design.
 All other enhancements have been met as of March 21st

 0.1.0 - Deployment testing.
-Forms working, but lacks responseive design and input blocking 0.1.1 - Latest - Currently deployed, Forms working, responsive design working, and input blocking.
+Forms working, but lacks responseive design and input blocking 0.1.1 - Forms working, responsive design working, and input blocking.
+0.1.2 - Form styling done + final responsive design styling + carousel + dark mode

 ## Alternative branches
 - feature-static-webpage